 - Funds transfers can be initiated by either the payee or the payer.

-- UPI eliminates the need for exchanging sensitive information, such as bank account numbers, onetime passwords, or phone numbers during a financial transaction.
+- UPI eliminates the need for exchanging sensitive information, such as bank account numbers, onetime passwords (OTPs), or phone numbers during a financial transaction.

-Fraudsters usually trick customers using social engineering emphasizing the need to part with bank credentials.
-They do this by misinforming people that their banking service may get deactivated, they may not receive refunds, redemption of reward points, lucrative offers, etc.
+Fraudsters usually trick customers using social engineering, emphasizing the need to part with bank credentials.
+They trick people by misinforming them that their banking service may get deactivated, they may not receive refunds, redemption of reward points, lucrative offers, etc.

-- Some customers post their contact numbers with their complaints on social media platforms, which fraudster can misuse.
+Some customers post their contact numbers with their complaints on social media platforms, which fraudsters can misuse.

-- Phishing is another way UPI frauds happen.
-Fake URLs which look almost identical to original URLs of banks or e-shopping portals are sent through SMS or while claiming any fake rewards.
+Phishing is another way UPI fraud happens.
+Fake URLs which look almost identical to the original URLs of banks or e-shopping portals are sent through SMS or while claiming any fake rewards.
 If a customer clicks on such a link, they are directed to the UPI payment app installed on their phone and asked to select an app for debit.
-Once, customer provides permissions and enters their UPI PIN, money is debited from their bank account instantly.
+Once the customer provides permissions and enters their UPI PIN, money is debited from their Bank Account instantly.

-- Similarly, wrong customer care numbers can also be dangerous.
-Calling on random/unofficial numbers retrieved from search engines or other unofficial communication may connect customer to fake/criminal call centers.
+Similarly, wrong customer care numbers can also be dangerous.
+Calling on random unofficial numbers retrieved from search engines or other unofficial communication may connect the customer to fake criminal call centers.